Toyota Corolla (E120): North America

 Shown as a concept in November 2003, a sporty XRS model (ZZE131), introduced in 2004 between the 2005 and 2006 model years only, featured the high-revving 170 bhp at 7,600 rpm, 127 lbft at 4,400 rpm 2ZZ-GE engine and 6-speed manual from the Toyota Celica GT-S and Lotus Elise.
 The 2ZZ-GE motor was developed with collaboration from Yamaha Motor Corporation (like other wide-angle head GE, GTE, and GZE Toyota engines), and uses similar technologies found in its sibling motor the 1ZZ-FE.
 The XRS was very similar to its Corolla S cousin in appearance, however there are significant changes to the mechanical components.
 The 2ZZ-GE uses a cable throttle (unlike the electronic throttle control of the 2ZZ-GE in the later years of the Celica GT-S) with a lift set-point at 6,700 rpm and an 8,200 rpm redline.
 The close ratio C60 6-speed manual transmission (also found in the Toyota Matrix XRS) was the only transmission available.
 The sport-tuned suspension lowered the Corolla XRS by 0.5 in.
 A Yamaha designed brace spans the front strut towers as well as a X-brace for the rear towers.
 The steering column is thicker and the power steering system is unique.

 The rear drum brakes from the S (and other Corolla trims) were replaced with the drum-in-disc brakes from the Celica GT-S and the ABS system was upgraded to a four-channel with EBD (Electronic Brakeforce Distribution).
 Absent are Traction Control and Stability Control Systems (VSC).
 The Corolla XRS was given 5 spoke 16-inch painted aluminium alloy wheels (similar to the Matrix) and Michelin Pilot Primacy P195/55-R16 summer performance tires, equipped with a Tire Pressure Monitoring System (TPMS).
 The wheels are the most noticeable difference in exterior appearance from the Corolla S that features 6-spoke 15-inch alloy wheels.
-Other exterior differences being the key coloured grill surround (other trims have chrome), XRS badge at the back, rear discs, and a slightly lowered appearance.
+Other exterior differences being the key coloured grille surround (other trims have chrome), XRS badge at the back, rear discs, and a slightly lowered appearance.